Wonseok Oh

 I received a B.S. in Computer Science and Engineering at Korea University and a B.E. in Software Technology and Enterprise Program, Chemical and Biological Engineering in 2022 (triple major!).

 My research interests are Computer Vision, Machine Learning, and Robotics.
-I'm most interested in computational creation using generative models and robot perception.
+I'm most interested in multimodal learning using sounds and computational creation using generative models.

 Recent Projects